 - Uniform Commercial Code (Negotiable Instruments, Sales, Secured Transactions)

 - A scaled score of 85 is required for admission to the bar.

 The essay score is scaled to the MBE.

 A total score of 135 is required to pass.

 Acceptance of MBE Score

-Applicant may transfer an MBE score provided that the applicant passed the entire bar exam of which that MBE was a part within the last three years and the exam was administered in a jurisdiction that has reciprocity with Michigan.
-In states that accept transfers from concurrent exams only, a transfer only from a concurrent exam will be accepted.
-All applicants are required to sit for the essay portion of the Michigan Bar Exam and must achieve a passing score as determined by a combination of the scores of the two portions of the exam, regardless of the MBE transferred score.
+Applicants may transfer an MBE score earned in the preceding three years from a reciprocal jurisdiction provided that the applicant passed the entire bar exam in which that MBE score was earned.
+All applicants are required to sit for the essay portion of the Michigan exam and must achieve a passing score as determined by a combination of the scores of the two portions of the exam.

 Admission on Motion